 Custodial Credit Risk Related to Deposits - Custodial credit risk is the risk that, in the event of a bank failure, the Fire District's deposits might not be recovered.
 Although the Fire District does not have a formal policy regarding custodial credit risk, N.J.S.A.
-17:9-41 et seq. requires that governmental units shall deposit public funds in public depositories protected from loss under the provisions of the Governmental Unit Deposit Protection Act.
-As of December 31, 2009, the Fire District's bank balances of \$429,905.34 were not exposed to custodial credit risk as follows due to the fact that they were all insured or collateralized.
+17:9-41 et seq. requires that governmental units shall deposit public funds in public depositories protected from loss under the provisions of the Governmental Unit Deposit Protection Act (GUDPA).
+Under the Act, the first \$250,000 of governmental deposits in each insured depository is protected by the Federal Deposit Insurance Corporation (FDIC).
+Public funds owned by the Fire District in excess of FDIC insured amounts are protected by GUDPA.
+However, GUDPA does not protect intermingled trust funds such as salary withholdings, bail funds, or funds that may pass to the Fire District relative to the happening of a future condition.
+Such funds are shown as Uninsured and Uncollateralized in the schedule below.

+As of December 31, 2010, none of the Fire District's bank balances of \$454,463.55 were exposed to custodial credit risk.